pinballsp/DMDMK66/Advanced Magic Color Editor/README.md

-This advanced software, allow apply advanced color to all games supported by DMDMK66.
-Current version available for Windows and Linux.
-In the future will be also available for Android and Raspberry Pi.
+The DMD Magic Editor allow apply Advanced Color frame by frame to all pinball manufacturer games supported by DMDMK66 and DMDMX7.
+Now available for Windows and Linux, may be in the future will add also Mac and Android.
+The User Manual is yet under development, soon will be upload with detailed instructions and examples.
 <br>

 <b>DMD Magic Editor V1.0 3-4-2019</b>